KrishnanSG/holt-winters/README.md

 - **α** - smoothing parameter for level.
 - **β** - smoothing parameter for trend.

-The following graph illustrates how holt's model is used to forecast time series which have trend component.
+The following graph illustrates how holt's model is used to forecast time series having a trend component.

 ![](https://www.vividcortex.com/hubfs/Blog/Double_exponential_smoothing.png)

 [Image Source](https://www.vividcortex.com/blog/exponential-smoothing-for-time-series-forecasting)

 ### Comparison with Linear Regression
-- Linear Regression is a effective method used to predict data points, but linear regression considers all data with same weightage.
+- Linear Regression is an effective method used to predict data points.
+The downside is that it considers all data with the same weightage.
-- This property of LR isn't suitable for time series data, hence holt's is perfered over LR for time series analysis as the model uses the exponential smoothing.
+- This property of LR isn't suitable for time series data, hence holt's is preferred over LR for time series analysis as the model uses the exponential smoothing.

 ## Holt-Winter Model

 Holt-Winter model is an extension of Holt's model.
-This take into account of all the 3 time series components (level, trend and seasonality).
-The seasonality component of time series is an important component, since most real world data have a seasonal period.
+This takes into account all the 3 time-series components (level, trend and seasonality).
+The seasonality component of time series is an important component since most real-world data have a seasonal period.

 ### Additive Model
-Holt-Winter additive model is preferred when the time series shows constant or roughly contst seasonality over time.
+Holt-Winter additive model is preferred when the time series shows constant or roughly constant seasonality over time.

 #### Formula